Mazda3 Fastback saloon

 - Only one engine choice

-The Mazda3 Fastback is essentially a longer version of the Mazda3 hatchback.
-It’s a rival to cars including the Toyota Corolla saloon, the Honda Civic saloon and the Hyundai i30 Fastback, but by virtue of being slightly more upmarket it may also catch the eye of buyers looking at the Mercedes CLA and Audi A3 saloon.
-Most manufacturers are moving away to concentrate on hatchbacks and SUVs, so the Mazda3 Fastback is a good option if you want something a little different to cars like the Ford Focus and Vauxhall Astra.
+The Mazda3 Saloon (sometimes known as the Mazda3 Fastback) is essentially a longer version of the Mazda3 hatchback.
+Despite rivals including the Toyota Corolla saloon and the Honda Civic saloon no longer being available, the Mazda continues to be sold and now competes against the Hyundai i30 Fastback, plus upmarket alternatives such as the Mercedes A-Class Saloon, BMW 2 Series Gran Coupe and Audi A3 saloon.
+Most manufacturers are moving away to concentrate on hatchbacks and SUVs, so the Mazda3 Saloon is a good option if you want something a little different to cars like the Ford Focus and Vauxhall Astra.

-Mazda makes it easy to choose your 3 Fastback by only offering four trim levels, two fewer than the hatchback.
-There's the entry-level Sport, with 16-inch alloy wheels, LED headlights, DAB radio and smartphone mirroring, followed by Sport Lux with 18-inch wheels, heated front seats and extra parking assistance.
+Mazda makes it easy to choose your 3 Saloon by only offering four trim levels, one fewer than the hatchback.
+There's the entry-level SE-L Lux, with 16-inch alloy wheels, LED headlights, DAB radio, heated seats and smartphone mirroring, followed by Sport Lux with 18-inch wheels, upgraded headlights and extra parking assistance.
 GT Sport brings a heated steering wheel, leather upholstery, a Bose audio system and a power-adjustable driver’s seat, while top-spec GT Sport Tech brings extra safety kit like a 360-degree camera.

 More reviews